smarthome-go/homescript/README.md

 ```python
 print(switchOn("switchName"))
 ```
-The code above should return the power state of the requested switch as a boolean.
+The code above should return the power state of the requested switch as a boolean value.
 #### Sending Notifications
 ```python
 notify("Notification Title", "An interesting description", 1)